ruricolist/overlord/README.md

 One thing that might not be obvious about Redo-style build systems is that they afford unusually good opportunities for parallelism.
-Overlord (conditionally) supports parallelism, but even when parallelism is disabled, it tries to discourage reliance on side effects by, whenever possible, randomizing the order in which targets are built.
+Overlord only uses parallelism when it is explicitly requested, but even without parallelism, it tries to discourage reliance on side effects by, whenever possible, randomizing the order in which targets are built.